c-dunc/linux-scripts/README.md

 # Linux scripts

-Scripts to use on Linux servers
+Scripts to use on Linux servers ~ Will constantly be adding new ones!